Creative Writing Faculty

 "I was able to explore several approaches to writing and teaching and discover what worked best for me."

 - Rachel Luria, alumna

-Samuel Amadon is the author of two books of poetry: Like a Sea, winner of the Iowa Poetry Prize, and The Hartford Book.
-His poetry has appeared in The New Yorker, American Poetry Review, A Public Space, Ploughshares, and elsewhere.
-He frequently writes poetry reviews for Boston Review and Lana Turner: A Journal of Poetry and Opinion.
+Samuel Amadon is the author of three books of poetry: Listener (forthcoming from Solid Objects in 2018); Like a Sea, winner of the Iowa Poetry Prize; and The Hartford Book, winner of The Believer Poetry Book Award.
+His poetry has appeared in The New Yorker, The Nation, Poetry, American Poetry Review, A Public Space, Ploughshares, and elsewhere.
+He is coeditor of Oversound and frequently writes poetry reviews for Boston Review and Lana Turner: A Journal of Poetry and Opinion.

 David Bajo is the author of three novels: The 351 Books of Irma Arcuri, Panopticon, and Mercy 6.
 His work has been translated into 11 languages.
 He has published stories in Five Chapters, The Cimarron Review, Zyzzyva, The Sun, The Chattahoochee Review and other literary journals.

 James Barilla is the author of two creative nonfiction books: West With the Rise: Fly Fishing Across America (University of Virginia Press) and My Backyard Jungle: The Adventures of an Urban Wildlife Lover Who Turned His Yard into Habitat and Learned to Live with It (Yale University Press).
 He has published essays, scholarly articles and stories about the human relationship with the natural world in ISLE, Places, Ecological Restoration, and elsewhere.